Conspiracy Theorist And Frequent Presidential Candidate Lyndon LaRouche Dies At 96

 In a 1988 story, NPR's Phyllis Crockett reported LaRouche has claimed "only one and half million Jews died in the Holocaust" and that "jazz is a racist musical form invented by whites to enslave blacks."

 A 1984 profile by the conservative Heritage Foundation estimated his supporters to number only between 1,000 and 3,000 — "a small, but fanatical following."
-LaRouche supporters handing out literature were a common sight outside Washington, D.C. subway stations in the early and mid-2000s.
+It was common to see LaRouche supporters handing out literature outside Washington, D.C. subway stations in the early and mid-2000s.

 More recently, LaRouche's organizations have advocated a theory that the U.K., rather than Russia, interfered in the 2016 U.S. election.